South Africa

 Export Strengths

-Mozambique's exports to South Africa total $1.04 billion, with competitive advantages in key sectors.
+Mozambique's exports to South Africa total $1.04 billion, with competitive advantages in petroleum gases and other gaseous hydrocarbons: liquefied, natural gas, representing $407.50M or39.1% of bilateral exports.

 Import Dependencies

-Imports from South Africa amount to $6.14 billion, highlighting economic interdependence in manufacturing sectors.
+Imports from South Africa amount to $6.14 billion, highlighting economic interdependence in chromium ores and concentrates, with Chromium ores and concentrates comprising26.6% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade deficit indicates Mozambique's strategic sourcing from South Africa.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.